Introduction

 1. target_value: the function name to exploit for obtaining the PRCCs, which is implemented in functions_fname;

 2. reference_data: a csv file storing the data to be compared with the simulations’ result.
-In reference_data.csv we report the SIR evolution starting with 100 susceptible, one infected and zero recovered, with a recovery and infection rates equals to 0.04 and 0.004 respectively.
-Notice that the reference_data’s rows must correspond to the time serie variables (in our example: Susceptible, Infected and Recovered) , and so the columns the corresponding values at a specific time.
+In reference_data.csv we report the SIR evolution starting with 100 susceptible, one infected and zero recovered, with recovery and infection rates equal to 0.04 and 0.004 respectively.
+Notice that the reference_data’s rows must correspond to the time serie variables (in our example: Susceptible, Infected and Recovered), and so the columns with the corresponding values at a specific time.

 #> Time I NA NA